United States Forest Service: Law Enforcement & Investigations

 Uniformed Law Enforcement Officers (LEOs) enforce federal laws and regulations governing national forest lands and resources.
 LEOs also enforce some or all state laws on National Forest Lands.
 As part of that mission, LEOs carry firearms, defensive equipment, make arrests, execute search warrants, complete reports, and testify in court.
 They establish a regular and recurring presence on a vast amount of public lands, roads, and recreation sites.
 The primary focus of their jobs is the protection of natural resources, protection of Forest Service employees and the protection of visitors.
-To cover the vast and varied terrain under their jurisdiction, they use Ford Crown Victoria Police Interceptors, special service SUVs, horses, K-9 units, helicopters, snowmobiles, dirt bikes, and boats.
+To cover the vast and varied terrain under their jurisdiction, they use modified 4x4 pickup trucks, Ford Crown Victoria Police Interceptors, special service SUVs, horses, K-9 units, helicopters, snowmobiles, ATVs, ROVs, dirt bikes, and boats.